-- Entropion is most common in dogs with excess skin/skin folds and dogs with short noses.
+- Entropion is most common in dogs with short noses and/or excess skin around their eyes and nose.

 What is entropion?

-- Just like us, dogs develop saggy skin with age.
+- Dogs can develop saggy skin with age, just like us!
 Saggy eyelids are likely to roll inwards.
 Age related entropion is very common in Cocker Spaniels.

-- Occasionally, weight loss can lead to saggy skin and entropion.
+- Occasionally, weight loss can lead to saggy skin around the eyes and entropion.